Constitution of the Principality

 Each Session may not last longer than fifteen days.

 Art.
-82. Extraordinary sessions may be held, on the request or with the authorisation of the Minister of State, for specific purposes.
+82. Extraordinary sessions may be held, on the request or with the authorization of the Minister of State, for specific purposes.

 Art.
 83. The Communal Council may be dissolved by a well-founded ministerial decree after the State Council’s opinion is sought.